groupdocs-conversion/GroupDocs.Conversion-Products/content/conversion/java/psd-to-gif.md

 breadcrumb: PSD to GIF in Java

 ############################# Head ############################
-head_title: "Convert PSD to GIF in Java"
+head_title: "PSD to GIF Converter in Java"
-head_description: "PSD to GIF conversion in Java with a few lines of code.
-Convert over 160 file formats using the GroupDocs Document Conversion API for Java."
+head_description: "Convert PSD to GIF in Java using a few lines of code.
+Use the GroupDocs Document Conversion API to convert over 160 file formats."

 ############################# Header ############################
 title: "Convert PSD to GIF in Java"